Administration

 /usr/share/keysas/rules/index.yar

-This file can be a simple rule like provided in the default installation or it can act as an index listing a subset of rules.
+This file act as an index listing a subset of rules.

-The default rule is just an exemple matching on Dirtyc0w source code, but you can easily create your own rules or reuse already existing rule packages.
+The default target make install-yararules already clones a lot of usefull rules from various repositories , but you can easily create your own rules.
 Include your custom rules into /usr/share/keysas/rules/index.yar, like that :

 include "./custom/custom_rule.yar"